commonknowledge/leftbookclub/README.md

 How to get this going:

-- Go to the Django admin panel and create an OAuth2 application with credentials like this:
+- From the Django admin panel, [create an OAuth2 application](http://localhost:8000/django/oauth2_provider/application) with credentials like this:

   ```
   {